zen-solutions/zencss/README.md

 None.
 Just pure CSS and Vanilla JavaScript.
 If you want to work with our SASS files, read on.

-FontAwesome is an optional temporary enhancement for alerts (configurable in user settings).

 ### Installation